MCCD

 Donald

-Veronica D. de Raadt qualified as a social worker in Australia and after earning a masters degree in the US, worked in domestic violence and mental health.
-To add to her skills in the human services, she earned her doctoral degree in Sweden and studied human factors in community development in remote communities.
-The results are summarized in her book Ethics and Sustainable Community Design.
-In Sweden she also taught psychology, sociology and research methods at Luleå Tekniska Universitet and worked with EU-funded community development projects.
-She founded, together with her husband, the Institute for Management and Social Systems in Sweden, now operating in Australia as the Melbourne Centre for Community Development.
-Her research has been published in the main systems journals and been presented at international conferences in Europe and the US.
+In Sweden she also taught psychology, sociology, and research methods at Luleå Technical University and contributed to EU-funded community development projects.
+Together with her husband Donald, she founded the Institute for Management and Social Systems in Sweden, which now continues in Australia as the Melbourne Centre for Community Development.
+Her research has appeared in leading systems journals and has been presented at international conferences across Europe and the United States.

 Ester